achute/achute.github.io/htb_boxes/mango_linux_easy.md

 password is the one found above.

 # Root:

 Checked a bunch of stuffs did not help corntab looks to be running.
 Might come back to this latter.

 Will try to run the LinuxEnum Script.

 ```
-Attacket Machine:
+Attacker Machine:
 cd /root/HTB/LOCAL/LinEnum
 python -m SimpleHTTPServer 8080